simonmichael/hledger_site/src/faq.md

 ## How do I show a register or balance report between one account and another ?

-The above won't work with the `register` or balance commands because these process individual single-account postings, not the multi-account transactions.
+The above won't work with the `register` or balance commands because these report on individual account postings, not whole transactions.
-Instead, use two commands, eg:
+Instead, run a print report to select transactions to use in a second report, like so:

 ```cli
 hledger print checking | hledger -f- -I register expenses:tax